Which entropy for general physical theories?: An overview of the framework

 In other words, it is an optimization of the average error over all the possible decompositions of any dilation of the message.
 We then define an \emph{$(N,\epsilon)$-compression scheme} as an encoding-decoding pair $(\tE,\tD)$ such that $D(\rho^{\boxtimes N},\tD\tE)<\epsilon$, and we denote by $E_{N,M,\epsilon}(\rho)$ the set of all the $(N,\epsilon)$-compression schemes.
-We now have all the ingredients for defining the information content of a source. \begin{definition}[Information Content] Let $\rho\in\st_1(\rA)$.
-We define the {\em smallest achievable compression ratio} for length $N$ to tolerance $\varepsilon$ as follows
+We now have all the ingredients for defining the information content of a source. \begin{definition}[Information Content] Let $\rho\in\st_1(\rA)$ and